Over the last decade, social media marketing content has blossomed into an ideal tool for engaging both B2B and B2C audiences on a tight budget.

 It takes more than simple text posts to build a following for your business’s social page.
 Package something useful for your audience, something that will educate or entertain.
-Images, videos, links, downloads, and other content can offer value and spur interaction: the two things you want most from social media marketing content.
+Images, videos, links, downloads, influencer whitelisting, and other content can offer value and spur interaction: the two things you want most from social media marketing content.
 There are a ton of options, each with a nuanced role.

 TIP: Find the right type of social media marketing software for your needs on G2.

 An active business blog is one of the best ways to drive traffic and boost SEO for your website.
 They’re also hot material to share on social.
 “How-tos” and “listicles” do especially well; try building your title around a number of tips or examples.

 Many people have transitioned from radio stations or music to online podcasts during their commutes and while exercising.
 Help them discover yours on social media to capture free downtime attention.